sagemath/trac_to_gh/Issue 7685.md

 # Issue 7685: integer.pyx: factor docstring lies about output -- fix this

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7685

 Original creator: was